IrisDynamics/orcaSDK/README.md

 ## Download the Latest Release

-On our Github's main page, navigate to the Releases section on the right side of the screen and download and unzip the source code of the latest release.
+On our Github's main page, navigate to the Releases section on the right side of the screen and download and unzip the source code of the latest release of the ORCA SDK.

 Alternatively if you have a git client, you can clone the repo and build from the main branch.

 ### (Optional) Download the Documentation

 We also recommend downloading the documentation package, also found in the releases section on Github.
-To open the documentation, unzip the package and open the documentation.html file with any browser.
+To open the documentation, unzip the package and open the documentation.html file with any browser, located within the file's top-level directory.

 ## Building the SDK